qawolf/qawolf/README.md

 ## 🐺 What is QA Wolf?

-QA Wolf is a Node.js library for adding browser tests to your project.
+QA Wolf is a Node.js library for creating browser tests.
 Run one command (`npx qawolf init`) to configure your project and optionally set up CI.

 - **Skip writing boilerplate:** Your browser actions are converted to [Playwright](https://github.com/microsoft/playwright)/[Jest](https://jestjs.io) code.
 - **Create stable tests:** Your tests automatically wait for elements.
 Element selectors use test attributes when possible, and multiple attributes otherwise.